pnp/powershell/documentation/Set-PnPWebTheme.md

 Set-PnPWebTheme -Theme MyTheme
 ```

-Sets the theme named "MyTheme" to the current web
+Sets the theme named "MyTheme" to the current web.

 ### EXAMPLE 2
 ```powershell
 Get-PnPTenantTheme -Name "MyTheme" | Set-PnPWebTheme
 ```

-Sets the theme named "MyTheme" to the current web
+Sets the theme named "MyTheme" to the current web.

 ### EXAMPLE 3
 ```powershell